Start off with a Few Basic but Key Crypto Concepts.

 Ripple (XRP) for example uses something called gateways, a series of private blockchains, to improve the speed of traditional banking.

 With crypto, only an owner has the ability to spend or transfer their coins or tokens to another crypto wallet, no matter where on the planet the recipient is.

-Some cryptocurrencies like Bitcoin function as digital money.
-Others like Ethereum exist to do all kinds of different things, like securing data, distributing video, providing storage and proving ownership of digital assets.
+Some cryptocurrencies like Bitcoin function mainly as digital money or digital gold.
+Others (like Ethereum) exist to do all kinds of different things, like securing data, providing storage and proving ownership and authenticity of digital assets.

 It’s the combination of technology + currency, which opens up so many possibilities.

 How crypto works is what makes it so valuable.

 - Cryptocurrencies exist as digital ledgers built on blockchain technology.

 - Blockchains keep permanent and immutable records of ownership for each coin or token.

 - Ownership of crypto means having the permission to send a specific amount of it to someone else.

 - Anyone with an internet connection and a smartphone / computer can participate.